Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

     Things to consider include:

     - Which `.config` file would you want to use?
-(Consider whether this is something that needs to be portable across systems vs. system specific)
+(Consider whether this is something that needs to be portable across systems vs. system-specific)
-    - How much memory would you provide?
-(Consider the effective RAM/CPUs proportion of the queue or partition).
+    - How much extra memory can you utilise if required?
+(Consider the effective RAM/CPUs proportion of the queue or partition)
     - Based on the CPU and memory requirements, which directive would be more suitable to use - `withLabel` or `withName`?
 (Consider whether it matches an existing configuration)